 Lead-based white oil creates a more durable paint film than Zinc or Titanium.
-It is slightly warmer in tone than the other two, Zinc White being cooler and Titanium brighter and neutral.
-Lead Whites ruled until the end of the 1800 century when Zinc Oxide White was introduced (1782).
+It is slightly warmer in tone than the other two; Zinc White being cooler and Titanium being brighter and neutral.
+Lead Whites ruled until the end of the 1800s when Zinc Oxide White was introduced in 1782.

-Many painters prefer Lead Whites Warm Tone and handling characteristics enough to work around its well-documented health hazards.
-It is a seductive mistress, a toxic yet stunning white pigment many painters prefer it for flesh tones.
+Many painters prefer the Lead White’s warm tone and handling characteristics enough to work around its well-documented health hazards.
+It is a seductive mistress, a toxic, yet stunning white pigment that many painters prefer for flesh tones.
 As a white paint, it is incredibly versatile and mixes well due to its low tinting strength.

 WE STRONGLY ADVISE READING UNBIASED MATERIAL ABOUT WORKING SAFELY WITH LEAD AND OTHER TOXIC METALS.

 Advocates of Lead-Based Oil Paints downplay the health risks associated with using Lead-Based paints.
 It is incredibly misleading to tell painters that if they do not eat it, they will not have a problem.
-Theoretically, one can paint safely with Lead-Based; the considerations, however, are manifold.
+Theoretically, one can paint safely with Lead-Based paint; the considerations, however, are manifold.

 - Avoid ingestion and skin contact.

 - Wear protective clothing and gloves to prevent contact with skin.